 Can students log onto the Victoria College Student Profile on multiple occasions or do they have to finish it at one time?

 Yes, students can login to the application on multiple occasions; however once a student has submitted their Profile no changes can be made.
-Please encourage your students to submit their Profile early as they may be eligible for early consideration.

 Will the Victoria College Student Profile be used for admission to Vic?